 Undergraduate Degree Programs

 We believe student learning is maximized through a combination of multidisciplinary coursework and experiential learning.
-Students find their niche among the following programs: Animal Behavior, Animal Bio-Health/Pre-Professional, Equine Science, Habitat Management, Livestock Production, Pastoral Systems of the World, Sustainable Livestock Ranching, Sustainable Rangeland Ecosystem Stewardship Minors in Animal Sciences and Rangeland Ecology and Management are also available.
+Students find their niche among the following options within each program.
+Under the Animal Sciences major, the options that are available but not required are Animal Behavior, Animal BioHealth/Pre-Professional, Animal Production, Equine, and Rangeland Sciences.
+Under the Rangeland Sciences major, a student must choose one of the following options: Habitat Management, Pastoral Systems of the World, Sustainable Livestock Ranching, and Sustainable Rangeland Ecosystem Stewardship.
+Minors in Animal Sciences and Rangeland Sciences are also available.

 Graduate Degree Programs